Levocetirizine: Chemistry

 Chemically, levocetirizine is the active levorotary enantiomer of cetirizine, also called the l-enantiomer of cetirizine.
 It is a member of the diphenylmethylpiperazine group of antihistamines.

 History

 Levocetirizine was first launched in 2001 by the Belgian pharmaceutical company UCB (Union Chimique Belge).

 Society and culture

 Availability

-On 31 January 2017, the Food and Drug Administration approved an over-the-counter preparation.
+In January 2017, the US Food and Drug Administration approved an over-the-counter preparation.
 Levocetirizine had previously received authorization by the FDA as a prescription drug in 2007, having already been brought to market throughout much of Europe.
 In India, a prescription-only drug containing levocetirizine hydrochloride and montelukast is sold as Crohist MK.

 Brand names

 Preparations of levocetirizine are sold under the following brand names: